 It's just not the best approach.

 So what's better?
 Building a well-thought-out escalation policy before you actually need one, ensuring every team member knows exactly what to do when things go sideways.
+For a broader understanding of handling such situations, explore our guide on incident management best practices.

 Or to put it another way, creating a proactive escalation framework that actually works.